OREGON ATTORNEY FOR FOOD NEGLIGENCE CLAIMS

 Rotten or Contaminated Food:

-If you can prove you got sick as a result of food due to the negligence of a restaurant or manufacturer, then you may have a claim based upon negligence or based upon Oregon's Implied Warranty of Merchantability and Implied Warranty of fitness for a particular purpose.
+If you can prove you got sick as a result of food due to the negligence of a restaurant or manufacturer, then you may have a claim based upon negligence or based upon Oregon’s Implied Warranty of Merchantability and Implied Warranty of fitness for a particular purpose.
 See ORS 72.3140 and ORS 72.3150.
-In 1974, the Oregon Supreme Court held that it is not necessary to prove negligence on the part of the restaurant owner.
-It is sufficient to show that restaurant owner should have known of the bad condition of the food and was negligent in serving it.
-See, Gardyjan v.
+In 1974, the Oregon Supreme Court held that in order to hold a restaurant owner liable, it is sufficient to show that restaurant owner should have known of the bad condition of the food if they were exercising reasonable care and was therefore negligent in serving it.
+See Gardyjan v.
 Tatone, 528 P.2d 1332 (Or.
 1974).

 Preserve and have the evidence tested: